telfagor/ExpressionEvaluator/README.md

 # 100 * ( 2 + 12 )
 # -(-1*3)(3+(-2)
 # -(-1*3)(2+(-2))
-# Check the expression for correctness
+# Check the expression for the correctness
+# Is the first version, it will be improved in  the future